 THE TRAIL

-I like into divided the Maggie's Peak hike into 5 sections:
+I like to divide the Maggie's Peak hike into 5 sections:

 -Emerald Bay Overlook